 - In a medium-sized bowl, whisk together the flours, baking powder, baking soda, and salt.
 Set aside.

-- In a large bowl, use a hand mixer or stand mixer with a paddle attachment to cream the butter, about 30-45 seconds.
+- In a large bowl, use a hand or stand mixer with a paddle attachment to cream the butter for about 30-45 seconds.
 Add in the sugar and continue to cream the butter mixture for about 1-2 minutes.
 The mixture should look a pale yellow.

 - Gradually add in the flour mixture to the butter mixture.
 The mixture will be a bit crumbly, so don't worry if it looks off.
 Add in eggs and mix until fully combined.
 Place dough in the refrigerator while you make the apple filling and crumbs.

 - Make the apple filling.
-In a small saucepan, combine the chopped apples, nutmeg, cinnamon, and water on low heat.
-Cook the apples for about 10 minutes or until they start to go soft.
+Combine the chopped apples, nutmeg, cinnamon, and water in a small saucepan on low heat.
+Cook the apples for about 10 minutes or until they become soft.
 You don't want them to be too mushy because they will cook again in the oven.
 When a fork can go through them easily, they are done.

 - Remove the filling from the heat and let cool.
 Make the crumb topping while the filling is cooling.